spawaskar-cora/cora-docs/docs/user-guide/modules/specimens/specimens.md

 # Specimens or Skeletal Elements
 Specimen are individual human remains which can be categorized.
-Many of the modules on the site are focused on specimens and their assocaition details such as Biological Profile, DNA Profile, Measurements, Zones, Aritculation, Pair Matching, Refits, Morphjology, Pathology, Trauma, Taphonomy, etc.
+Many of the modules on the site are focused on specimens and their association details such as Biological Profile, DNA Profile, Measurements, Zones, Articulation, Pair Matching, Refits, Morphology, Pathology, Trauma, Taphonomy, etc.
 This section will explore navigating the specimens and their associations screen related characteristics.

 - Specimen Navigation